streamlit/docs/content/kb/deployments/increase-upload-limit-cloud.md

    streamlit run your_script.py --server.maxUploadSize 200
    ```

-Which of the four options should you choose for an app deployed to [Streamlit Cloud](/streamlit-cloud)? 🤔
+Which of the four options should you choose for an app deployed to [Streamlit Community Cloud](/streamlit-community-cloud)? 🤔

 ## Solution

-When deploying your app to Streamlit Cloud, you should **use option 1**.
+When deploying your app to Streamlit Community Cloud, you should **use option 1**.
 Namely, set the `maxUploadSize` config option in a global config file (`.streamlit/config.toml`) uploaded to your app's GitHub repo. 🎈

 For example, to increase the upload limit to 400MB, upload a `.streamlit/config.toml` file containing the following lines to your app's GitHub repo: